AlexSeongJu-sr/Auto-Colorization/README.md

 # Auto-Colorization

 All the files are too big to see them on github.
-Please clone to local and check.
+Please clone to your local and check.
+Thank you.